2 How Music Is Created

 Another category of electronic instruments is those that produce sound through purely electronic or digital means.
 Synthesizers and the modern electric keyboard, as well as beat boxes, are examples of electronic instruments that use wave generators or digital signals to produce tones.
 Synthesizers are electronic instruments (often in keyboard form) that create sounds using basic wave forms in different combinations.
 The first commercially available compact synthesizers marketed for musical performance were designed and built by Dr. Robert Moog in the mid-1960s.
 A staple of twenty-first-century music, synthesizers are widely used in popular music and movie music.
 Their sounds are everywhere in our society.
 Synthesizers are computers that combine tones of different frequencies.
 These combinations of frequencies result in complex sounds that do not exist in nature.

-Listen to the recording below of Björk, which incorporates a live band with a variety of strange and interesting synthesized sounds.
+Listen to some of the recording below of Björk, which incorporates a live band with a variety of strange and interesting synthesized sounds.

 Synthesizers can also be used to imitate the complex sounds of real instruments, making it possible for a composer to create music and have it played without having to hire a real orchestra.
 Many photographs of all different types of instruments may be found using Google images.